Jidzo1/pride2025-app-legal/README.md

 ## 📱 About the App

 Montreal Pride 2025 Events is a comprehensive mobile application that provides:
-- Complete event schedules for Pride Montreal 2025
+- Complete event schedules for Pride Montreal 2025 in English and French
 - Interactive maps with event locations and venues
-- Event filtering and search capabilities
+- Advanced event filtering and search capabilities by date, type, and location
-- Local storage of favorite events
+- Local storage of favorite events and user preferences
+- Language switching between English and French
 - Sharing functionality for events
-- Community information and resources
+- Community information and venue guides
+- Multiple screens: Home, Current Events, Favorites, Map, Filter, and Overview

 ## 📄 Legal Documents